saulshanabrook/jupyterlab-accessibility/README.md

 * Open source software is public, collaborative, free code anyone can use.

 ### ✨ What is Jupyter?
 * Jupyter is a community of people who work together to improve the software.
-It doesn't belong to any one company, and is controlled democratically but groups of interested contributors like you!
+It doesn't belong to any one company, and is controlled democratically by groups of interested contributors like you!
 Also IBM, Amazon, Apple, Quansight, universities, etc.

 ### 📚 What are Jupyter Notebooks?
 * Jupyter Notebooks are used by students, teachers, researchers, statisticians, scientists, and anyone who needs to use programming to analyze data.